yycunc/MUNIn/README.md

 ...
 ```

 MUNIn requires a file for alpha, which specifies the probabilities in the multinomial distribution for modeling the heterogeneity of peak status and the dependency level between different samples (e.g. tissues or cells lines) for a given bin pair (see the method section in the manuscript for details).
 With *K* samples, alpha is a vector of length *2^K*, with each entry specifying the probability of one configuration.
-More specifically, Mult(1,α)≜Mult(1,α_({-1,-1,…,-1}),α_({1,-1,…,-1}),…,α_({1,1,…,1})).
+More specifically, for each bin pair, we model the *2^K* peak configurations by Mult(1,α)≜Mult(1,α_({-1,-1,…,-1}),α_({1,-1,…,-1}),…,α_({1,1,…,1})).
 Here each subscript of α stands for one configuration, for example, α_({-1,-1,…,-1}) is the probability that the (i,j) pair is background in all K samples.
 Alpha can be estimated using the ***estAlpha*** function via the following command line.

 ```
 ./estAlpha -I GM_IMR90_Record_long_format.txt -NP 138 -NT 2 -Bininitial $begin -Binsize 10000 -O ./
 mv alpha.txt alpha_GM12878_IMR90_1_50875000_51725000.txt
 ```

-Alpha file is a text file with 5 columns, when there are two samples, respectively as order index, peak status in sample 1, peak statues in sample 2, heterogeneity of peak status in the two samples (0, shared background; 1, sample-specific peak; 2, shared peak) and proportion of each status in all the fragment pairs.
-Here is an example for alpha_GM12878_IMR90_1_50875000_51725000.txt
+When there are two samples, the file is a text file with 5 columns in the order of the configuration order index, peak status in sample 1, peak status in sample 2, number of peaks in the two samples (0, shared background; 1, sample-specific peak; 2, shared peak) and the proportion of each peak status configuration in all the fragment pairs.
+Here is an example alpha file alpha_GM12878_IMR90_1_50875000_51725000.txt

 ```
-// order_index	peak_status_sample1	peak_status_sample2	proportion
+// order_index	peak_status_sample1	peak_status_sample2 num_peaks	proportion
 0	0	0	0 0.51573187
 1	1	0	1	0.18276334
 2	0	1	1	0.02927497
 3	1	1	2	0.27222982
 ```

-MUNIn also requires files for each of the four parameters, theta, phi, gamma and psi, according to the estimation results from H-HMRF method.
-For example, users can generate the file from the H-HMRF output via following commands:
+MUNIn also requires files for each of the four parameters for each sample: theta, phi, gamma, and psi.
+In practice, we take estimates from the H-HMRF method.
+For example, users can generate the file from the H-HMRF outputs via the following commands:

 ```
 phi1=`head -n 2 HMRF_outdir/GM12878/Record_Para.txt | tail -n 1 | cut -f 4 -d ' '`